Aadniz/kitty-image-viewer-simplified/README.md

 # kitty-image-viewer-simplified
 This is a python script that makes it easier to display multiple images at once in kitty terminal.
-The program works on linux (haven't tested on )
+The program works on linux (haven't tested on MacOS)

 ## Screenshots